 - In live traps hang the bait toward the back of the trap to reduce insect accessibility.

-- Mouse are also attracted to nesting materials such as string and cotton.
+- Mice are also attracted to nesting materials such as string and cotton.
 If you continue having issues with food, try using these items instead.

 Signs of Mice and Other Pests